DFRobot/DFRobot_MAX17043/readme.md

 (SOC) of the battery through Maxim's patented algorithm,eliminating the need for full-to-empty relearning and offset accumualtion errors.Plug and play to accurately measure the voltage and remaining power of the battery.
 The module  also features as a low battery power alert interrupt function.
-When the battery power falls below specified threshold, the ALR pin generates a falling pluse to trigger the external interrupt of the controller.
+When the battery power falls below specified threshold, the ALR pin generates a falling pluse to trigger the external interrupt of the controller.One thing should mention that the default value of the battery low power interrupt alert threshold is 32%, this threshold can be set by the function setInterrupt().

 ## DFRobot_MAX17043 Library for Arduino
 ---------------------------------------------------------